rbroek/objectiv.io/docs/taxonomy/events/InputChangeEvent.md

 # InputChangeEvent

-Event triggered when user input is modified.
+An [InteractiveEvent](/docs/taxonomy/events/InteractiveEvents) that's triggered when user input is modified.

 import Mermaid from '@theme/Mermaid';